 What do you see as the biggest benefits of workplace flexibility?

-There are a number of clear benefits to remote or distributed work: access to broader and more diverse talent pools, increased workplace flexibility/work-life balance, increased productivity, the removal of barriers in terms of visa and immigration issues in the US, access to affordable housing, reduction in carbon footprint due to less commuting, and material savings in real estate
+There are a number of clear benefits to remote or distributed work: access to broader talent pools, increased workplace flexibility/work-life balance, increased productivity, the removal of barriers in terms of visa and immigration issues in the US, access to affordable housing, reduction in carbon footprint due to less commuting, and material savings in real estate

 But there are also a number of drawbacks: cultural implications, decreased connection and community, burnout, and isolation to name a few.